OICR/softeng-blog/_posts/francois_gerthoffert/2016-11-14-New-OpenStack-Whitepaper.md

     icon: icon-blog
 ---

-[George](http://softeng.oicr.on.ca/blog/category/george_mihaiescu) has recently been working with the Univeristy of Cambridge on a whitepaper.
+[George](http://softeng.oicr.on.ca/blog/category/george_mihaiescu) and the Collaboratory team have recently been working with the Univeristy of Cambridge on a whitepaper.
 The Collaboratory infrastructure is detailed in pages 30 to 33 of the document (below).

 <figure>
 	<a href="http://www.openstack.org/assets/science/OpenStack-CloudandHPC6x9Booklet-v4-online.pdf">